 What Is A Shuttle Hook On A Sewing Machine?

-There are many moving parts on sewing machines, including the hook, which is found on most models.
+There are many moving parts on sewing machines, including the hook, found on most models.
 Hooks are designed to grab fabric, supporting the weight of the fabric so that the machine can move the fabric through the machine.

 How To Lower Sewing Machine Into Cabinet?